Myrythm/Chatbot-RAG-FastAPI/README.md

   - **SQLAlchemy**: An Object Relational Mapper (ORM) for database interaction.
   - **asyncpg**: An asynchronous PostgreSQL driver.
   - **pgvector**: A PostgreSQL extension for storing and querying vector embeddings.
+  - **LangChain**: Framework for building RAG pipelines and LLM applications.
+  - **PyPDF**: Lightweight PDF parser used for document ingestion.
   - **Google Generative AI SDK**: For interacting with Gemini models.
   - **python-dotenv**: For managing environment variables.
   - **passlib**: For password hashing.